 1118 C.E.

 In the early twelfth century, the Byzantine monk Euthymios Zigabenos completed a major anti-heretical compendium, the Panoplia Dogmatica, composed for the court of Alexios I Komnenos.
-By treating Marcionites alongside other “classic” heresies in a systematic catalogue, the work shows that Marcionism remained a fixed reference-point in Byzantine doctrinal policing and memory well into the medieval world
+By treating Marcionites alongside other “classic” heresies in a systematic catalog, the work shows that Marcionism remained a fixed reference point in Byzantine doctrinal policing and memory well into the medieval world.

 1153 C.E.